-One only needs to listen to "Prelude to an Angry Young mna" to be completely wowed by his talent.
-And, he writes all the lyrics, composes all the melodies, plays piano superbly, and sings.
+One only needs to listen to "Prelude to an Angry Young Man" to be completely wowed by his talent.
+He writes all the lyrics, composes all the melodies, plays piano superbly, and sings.
 Elton John is great and very listenable, but he, by his own admission, cannot write lyrics.
-Billy Joel does all of this, and he has the classical training to not only play sublimely, but to pour his heart into his live performances.
-I just don't think anyone else has the range of talent that Joel seems to toss off so easily. in my humble opinion, he's the best, hands down.
+Billy Joel does all of this, and he has the classical training to not only play sublimely but to pour his heart into his live performances.
+In my humble opinion, he's the best, hands down.

 A) The guy who first proved the piano can kick a guitar's arse in terms of rockage.

 There seems to be no consensus as to what the criteria are.
 Technical skill, performance skills, rocking skills, songwriting skills?

 Rocking: takes the cake - his energy on the keys is incredible.

 Songwriting: behind Elton John and Billy Joel, but rock was at a very different stage of development when he came onto the scene, so it's not quite a fair comparison.
 His more mature work is more country, so I'm not counting it.
 I'd give him a bye here.

 In my humble opinion overall, he tops everyone in the top 5.

 There is a reason the album "Jerry Lee Lewis Live at the Star Club" is universally recognized as the greatest rock 'n' roll album ever produced.
 He's just that good.